alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

 </assembly>
 ~~~

-In the “.rc” resource script the XML file is added as a resource with special resource type `RT_MANIFEST` and an id that for an ordinary executable be the number 1 or that number specified as `CREATEPROCESS_MANIFEST_RESOURCE_ID`.
+In the “.rc” resource script the XML file is added as a resource with special resource type `RT_MANIFEST` and an id that for an ordinary executable should be the number 1 or that number specified as `CREATEPROCESS_MANIFEST_RESOURCE_ID`.

 In [*part-03/code/tic-tac-toe/v4/resources.rc*](part-03/code/tic-tac-toe/v4/resources.rc):